-The German Federal Soil Protection Act defines precautionary values for seven metals/metalloids which, if exceeded, indicate that concern for a harmful soil change exists.
+The German Soil Protection Ordinance defines precautionary values for seven metals/metalloids which, if exceeded, indicate that concern for a harmful soil change exists.
 All precautionary values given in the German Soil Protection Ordinance are based on total concentrations (aqua regia extraction).
 However, total metal/metalloid concentrations do not represent the actual exposure of soil organisms to these metals/metalloids.
 A realistic ecotoxicological assessment concept for contaminants should consider their bioavailability in soil, e.g. by taking soil properties such as texture, pH, or organic matter content into account.